County of Santa Barbara

 b) Adopt the Final Mitigated Negative Declaration (Case No. 24NGD-00011) including the

-that as reflected in the CEQA findings, no subsequent Environmental Impact Report or
+reflected in the CEQA findings, no subsequent Environmental Impact Report or Negative

 c) Adopt a Resolution amending the Santa Barbara County Zoning Map (Case No.